-Israel is a country that fascinates many.
-The history (both ancient and modern), the religious significance for Christians, Jews, and Muslims, and even the current conflict attract many curious visitors from around the world.
-But, just how much does it cost to go to Israel?
-Well, it’s not exactly a cheap destination but there are a few tips and tricks to make it more budget friendly which I’ll be sharing throughout this article.
+Israel is a country that fascinates many, but how much does it cost to go to Israel?
+Well, it’s not exactly a cheap destination, but there are a few tips and tricks to make it more budget friendly which I’ll be sharing throughout this article.

 |Food and drink||$350|